conanoc/indy-sample-agents/README.md

 The agents use [BCovrin test network](http://dev.greenlight.bcovrin.vonx.io/) for Indy ledger.
 It can be changed easily by replacing `pool_transactions_genesis` file in the `web` folder.

 The mobile agent does not use the pool.
-It gets schema and credential definition from the web agents when it constructs proofs.
+It gets schema, credential definition, and revocation states from the web agents when it constructs proofs.

 ## Running the agents